Establish a HR policy for startups in the USA

 - confidentiality, IP, and NDA documents to keep your ideas secure;

-- anti-discrimination and ethical standards that demonstrate business maturity.
+- anti-discrimination and ethical standards demonstrating business maturity and adherence to HR compliance for startups.

-This is the foundation that helps startups scale quickly without fearing legal surprises tomorrow.
+This foundation allows startups to scale quickly without fearing legal surprises tomorrow, while HR systems for startups ensure consistent application across teams.

 Why can't you do without an attorney?